Friday, June 3, 7:00-8:30 PM, Saturday, June 4 & Sunday, June 5, 12:00-1:30 PM

 Exhibition Park, 81 London Rd W & Online

-(Inclement Weather Location: Old Quebec St. Mall, 55 Wyndham St N)
+(Inclement Weather Location: Old Quebec St. Shoppes, 55 Wyndham St N)

 In Dance Within Your Dance (DWYD), Tatiana invites audiences to connect with the techniques, rhythms, and essence of Hip-Hop and House dance/culture.
 The “groove” is the center of this piece, yet there are two dimensions to DWYD: a dancer’s exploration of their own groove and the groove itself.
 Tatiana defines the “groove” as a consistent flow of energy through the body, which allows dancers to communicate through music and movement.
 To her, the groove is the physical and auditory manifestation of Black people’s living experience.
 Tatiana uses DWYD as a means to honor and maintain this culture’s essence while catalyzing conversations about race